chamilo/chamilo-lms/plugin/ai_helper/README.md

 ### OpenAI/ChatGPT

 The plugin, created in early 2023, currently only supports OpenAI's ChatGPT API.
+Create an account at https://platform.openai.com/signup (if you already have an API account, go to https://platform.openai.com/login), then generate a secret key at https://platform.openai.com/account/api-keys or click on "Personal" -> "View API keys".
-Create an account at https://beta.openai.com/signup, then generate a secret key at https://beta.openai.com/account/api-keys and fill it inside the key field in the plugin configuration page.
+Click the "Create new secret key" button, copy the key and use it to fill the "API key" field on the plugin configuration page.

 # Changelog